apache/flink/docs/dev/stream/testing.md

 Usually, one can assume that Flink produces correct results outside of a user-defined `Function`.
 Therefore, it is recommended to test `Function` classes that contain the main business logic with unit tests as much as possible.

-For example if one implements the following `ReduceFunction`:
+For example, if one implements the following `ReduceFunction`:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">